renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 - a critical or exceptional success becomes a normal success; and
 - a normal failure becomes an exceptional failure, and an exceptional failure becomes a critical failure.

-Note that, when upgrading, a normal failure does not become a normal success, and when downgrading, a normal success does not become a normal failure.
+Note that, when upgrading, a normal failure does not become a normal success, and when downgrading, a normal success does not become a normal failure — that is, when upgrading and downgrading, you can't turn a failure into a success, or vise-versa.
 That would be a little too powerful\!
 Also, your MoS and MoF don’t actually change, so MoS- and MoF-dependent effects aren’t affected by upgrading and downgrading.

 Upgrading and Downgrading are an exception to the "everything stacks" general rule: you can’t upgrade or downgrade the result of any one check more than once.